gmdelc66/primalitytest/README.md

     cases the numbers generated show up as the first number in the pow() statement that generate a true prime, and there is never a  false in the case of 2 ** -1 numbers.
 I thought this was interesting so included it in this library.

+    Notice that it seems that all numbers that end up as an answer are also seem to end up in the first pow(x,,) statement

 -------------